-6. Chief Executive Remuneration
+6. Chief Executive remuneration

-6.1 The post of Chief Executive (which also acts as Head of Service) is paid a salary which falls within a range of 5 incremental points between £96,724 and a maximum of £105,365.
-The postholder also acts as the Returning Officer for which additional fees are payable in relation to specific election based activities.
+6.1 The post of Chief Executive (which also acts as Head of Paid Service) is paid a salary which falls within a range of 5 incremental points between £111,372 and a maximum of £121,141.
+This role is shared between two postholders, each contracted to 18.5 hours a week.
+The postholder also acts as the Returning Officer for which additional fees are payable in relation to specific election-based activities.